0xAX/asm/content/asm_2.md

 ### Basic control flow

 Now let's take a look at the our first [control flow](https://en.wikipedia.org/wiki/Control_flow) instructions.
 Usually programming languages have ability to change order of evaluation (for example with `if` or `case` statements, goto and so on).
-Assembly programming language also provides very basic ability to change the flow of our programs.
+Assembly programming language also provides the very basic ability to change the flow of our programs.
 The first such instruction is `cmp`.
 This instruction takes two values and performs comparison between them.
 Usually it is used along with the conditional jump instruction.
 For example:

 ```assembly
 ;; compare value of the rax register with 50